barionleg/ANTs_wiki/ANTS-and-antsRegistration.md

 Where fixed and moving are T1 images with 1x1x1 mm voxels, and dimensions 160x192x256.
 In the deformable part, we have four levels.

 For `antsRegistration`, this should be in same ballpark: `-f 6x4x2x1 -s 2x1x0.5x0 mm`.
-Read on for details.

 ## Shrink factors